 Health-related information/reporting of illnesses from exposure to red tide: call toll-free 24/7 Florida Poison Control Information Center at 1-800-222-1222.

-Can we control Florida’s red tides?
+Can we control or mitigate Florida’s red tides?